Can you talk with a doctor online?

 How does Teladoc work?

-While Teladoc is not meant to be used in emergency situations, you can contact online doctors through the Teladoc app via a phone or video session.
-The app has a near-5-star rating through both the Google Play Store and the Apple Store, though it’s important to note that Teladoc is not accredited by the BBB, with a ranking of D-.
+While Teladoc is not meant to be used in emergency situations, you can talk to a doctor online through the Teladoc app via a phone or video session.

 To connect with an online Teladoc physician, create an account, provide your state, your medical history (similar to what you would provide at a traditional doctor’s office), and decide what time you’d like to meet.
 From there, your online doctor can diagnose, treat, and prescribe medicine.